To develop your dog!

 My Dog Protects the Couch or My Bed

-Having a bed is essential for the dog.
+Having a bed is essential for your dog.
 He needs to have his own space where he feels safe and will not get disturbed.
 So, if his bed is yours or he doesn’t have a bed, it would be best to get him one that will be his.

 Method #1